mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 ### FOR clause

 The `FOR` clause specifies the date to review data for.
 Although this supports the full syntax as per the `SELECT` statements, only one page of data is read in order to respond to `SHOW COLUMNS` statements.

+See [Temporality](https://mabel-dev.github.io/opteryx/SQL%20Reference/09%20Temporality/) for more information on `FOR` syntax and functionality.